HealthBioscienceIDEAS/microscopy-novice/episodes/what-is-an-image.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-Let's look at the human mitosis image more closely - copy the following into Napari's console:
+Let's look at the human mitosis image more closely - copy the text in the 'Python' cell below into Napari's console and then press the <kbd>Enter</kbd> key.
+You should see it returns text that matches the 'Output' cell below in response.

+All of the information about the Napari viewer can be accessed through the console with a variable called `viewer`.
+A `viewer` has 1 to many layers, and here we access the top (first) layer with `viewer.layers[0]`.
+Then, to access the actual image data stored in that layer, we retrieve it with `.data`:

 ```python